AnnaHellqvist/AnnaHellqvist/README.md

 - ⚡ Fun fact: ...
 -->

-- ⚡ I am a frontend developer, currently attending a bootcamp at Technigo ✨
+⚡ I am a frontend developer, currently attending a bootcamp at Technigo ✨ 💛 What I love about coding is the possibility to be creative and use my problem solving skills!
-- 💻 Tech favorites are JavaScript, React, Redux
+💻 Tech favorites are JavaScript, React, Redux
-- 🎓 I have a M.Sc in Mechanical Engineering with a major in Product developement.
+🎓 I have a M.Sc in Mechanical Engineering with a major in Product developement.
-- 🌱 I’m currently learning: Node.js, Express and MongoDB.
+🌱 I’m currently learning: Node.js, Express and MongoDB.

 ### Find me around the web 🌎
 - Connect with me on [LinkedIn](https://www.linkedin.com/in/anna-hellqvist-62168466/)